Azure/iot-operations-sdks/go/services/statestore/README.md

 KeyNotifyStop executes the stop notification request on the state store in order to stop receiving notifications.
 It should only be called once per successfull call to KeyNotify \(but may be retried in case of failure\).

 <a name="Client[K, V].Notify"></a>
-### func \(\*Client\[K, V\]\) [Notify](<https://github.com/Azure/iot-operations-sdks/blob/main/go/services/statestore/notify.go#L29>)
+### func \(\*Client\[K, V\]\) [Notify](<https://github.com/Azure/iot-operations-sdks/blob/main/go/services/statestore/notify.go#L34>)

 ```go
 func (c *Client[K, V]) Notify(key K) (<-chan Notify[K, V], func())
 ```

 Notify requests a notification channel for a key.
 It returns the channel and a function to remove and close that channel.
 Note that KeyNotify must be called to actually perform the notification request \(though notifications may be received on this channel if KeyNotify had already been called previously\).
+Also please note that the state store does not queue messages when the client is disconnected, therefore notifications received on this channel are not guaranteed, may be duplicated, and may come out\-of\-order during reconnection.

 <a name="Client[K, V].Set"></a>
 ### func \(\*Client\[K, V\]\) [Set](<https://github.com/Azure/iot-operations-sdks/blob/main/go/services/statestore/set.go#L32-L37>)